 Gender and Sexuality

-Angela Barian, Cardinal Stritch University; Todd Schoepflin, Niagara University
+Angela Barian, Cardinal Stritch University; Todd Schoepflin, Niagara University; Jessica Brown, Houston Community College System

 Race and Ethnicity

-Rashawn Ray, University of Maryland; Patrick Sharkey, New York University
+Rashawn Ray, University of Maryland; Patrick Sharkey, Princeton University; Matthew Clair, Stanford University

 Part 3: Our Social Worlds